nishadjoshi7/nishadjoshi7.github.io/_pages/extra-curriculars.md

 #### June 2017 - June 2018 | Mumbai, India

 -----
-* Was at the helm of all co-curricular and extra-curricular activities, all matters pertaining to logistics, marketing, finance and publicity of various intercollegiate events.
+* Was at the helm of all co-curricular and extra-curricular activities, all matters pertaining to logistics, marketing, finance and publicity of various intercollegiate events
-* Led a team of 40 core committee members and 250+ volunteers to organize national level festivals. viz, Abhiyantriki- Technical festival, Skream- Sports festival and Symphony- Cultural festival.
+* Led a team of 40 core committee members and 250+ volunteers to organize national level festivals. viz, Abhiyantriki- Technical festival, Skream- Sports festival and Symphony- Cultural festival

 -----
 <img align="left" height="100" width="100" src="../images/parvaah.png" style="padding-right:15px">